-The LDF platform - thinking into the future
+The LDF Platform - Thinking into the Future

 With the LDF series Laserline is setting the benchmarks for high power diode lasers.
 Even devices with over 20kW laser power are set on sturdy castors allowing a single employee to move the laser to different locations for start-up in production – a unique benefit.
 All you need is electricity, water and an optical fiber – and the laser is ready for use at its new site.
-Thanks to permanent development of our proven active diode cooling technology the system family is optimized to multi-kilowatt power levels even at high beam qualities: 7 kW out of a 600 µm fiber at NA 0.1 in a compact system configuration at less than one square meter footprint.
+Thanks to permanent development of our proven active diode cooling technology the LDF series family is optimized to multi-kilowatt power levels even at high beam qualities: 7 kW out of a 600 µm fiber at NA 0.1 in a compact configuration at less than one square meter footprint.

 The LDF series is one of the most efficient technologies with up to 50 percent electrical efficiency.
 Due to the mobile hot-plug operation unit LDF lasers can be flexibly monitored and controlled even from a distance.
 Connection areas and interfaces are easily accessible by an extendable hood.
-System components can easily be exchanged and in this way production is not interrupted.
+Individual components can easily be exchanged and in this way production is not interrupted.

-An industrial, latest-generation Ethernet network combines the system components and interfaces with the central control unit, which monitors the entire process in real time.
+An industrial, latest-generation Ethernet network combines the different components and interfaces with the central control unit, which monitors the entire process in real time.
 An OPC-UA interface creates the prerequisites for a platform-independent, vertical and horizontal data communication.
-It enables the integration of lasers in modern system architectures.
+It enables the integration of lasers in modern concept architectures.
 All information is available at any time: on the mobile control panel directly on the laser or via network connection in a control center as well as over secured remote access.